azer0m/CADT/README.md

 # Caveats
-CADT is capable of downloading course files and course submissions if they are accessible.
-Generally, course submissions are not accessible to the Canvas LMS REST API &mdash; the backend of CADT &mdash; unless you have an instructor **Access Token** or the instructor has allowed this functionality.
-Courses within the **_Past Enrollments_** category in Canvas may or may not be accessible either, and so this tool may or not be able to acquire files and submissions from them.
+CADT is capable of downloading course files and course submissions if they are accessible or active.
+For example, courses within the **_Past Enrollments_** category in Canvas are usually not accessible by Canvas.
+In these cases, special care should be taken to download files and submission for those courses manually.

-For courses within the **_Past Enrollments_** category, it is recommended to download files manually.
-For submissions, it is recommended to use the **_Download Submissions_** button within Canvas, under **Account** &#8594;
-**Settings**.
-You can also download submissions one-by-one directly from the **Assignments** within each course.